Jake O'Donnell: Early life

 O'Donnell was born on January 25, 1937, in Philadelphia.
+He was raised in an orphanage until he was 14.
+He then had a home with Charles and Dolores Scanlan, who became like parents to him, in Clifton Heights, Pennsylvania; a poor and tough mill town outside of Philadelphia.
+O'Donnell was given the nickname Jake by other teenagers on the playgrounds of Clifton Heights.
+It has been reported that he did not attend high school and obtained a General Educational Development diploma.
+In May 1971, O'Donnell described himself as having no formal education.
+He became involved in sale of electronic appliances in the early 1960s.

-He graduated from North Catholic High School, commuting from his home in Clifton Heights.
-He attended Pennsylvania State University (Penn State) for one year.
+It has also been reported that O'Donnell graduated from North Catholic High School, commuting from his home in Clifton Heights; and that he attended Pennsylvania State University (Penn State) for one year.
 He was not on any sports team at either school, but developed an interest in officiating in the early 1960s, beginning with local Delaware County, Pennsylvania youth basketball leagues.
-He attended Lou Bonder's school for college officials, but did not officiate in college basketball.
+He attended Lou Bonder's school for college basketball officials, but did not officiate in college basketball.

-In 1963, he started umpiring for Len Heller in local softball and baseball games, and entered Al Summers umpiring school in Florida.
+In 1962, at the suggestion of a friend, O'Donnell began umpiring baseball games for five dollars a game.
+In 1963, he started umpiring for Len Heller in local softball and baseball games, and used his savings to enter Al Somers umpiring school in Daytona Beach, Florida in 1964.
 He graduated second among 84 students in the six-week program, and received a job umpiring in the Single-A New York-Pennsylvania baseball league.
 After two years, he was promoted to umpiring in the Double-A Southern Association.
 After one-year there, he was given the opportunity to umpire American League (AL) spring training games, but was sent back to the Southern Association for more experience for the 1967 season, before joining the AL for the 1968 season.

 From early on, O'Donnell's focus on officiating successfully in both sports was the need for consistency.